If you have found this infographic useful and would like to publish it on your our website or blog click here for the embed code.

-The lack of breast cancer screening for women under 50 and over 70 has been a controversial issue for many years (as we discussed in our article on breast cancer screening for women over 70), but now the NHS Breast Screening Programme (NHSBSP) is now being gradually extended to women aged 47 to 49, as well as to those aged 71 to 73.
+The lack of breast cancer screening for women under 50 and over 70 has been a controversial issue for many years, but now the NHS Breast Screening Programme (NHSBSP) is now being gradually extended to women aged 47 to 49, as well as to those aged 71 to 73.
 This age extension programme is expected to be fully complete throughout the UK by 2016, and although there are certain challenges that come with screening younger women, the latest research does suggest that it will have a positive impact in helping to reduce the mortality rate of women with breast cancer.

 The latest figures revealed by Cancer Research UK show that breast cancer is the most common type of cancer among women.
 It accounts for 45% of all cancers in women between the ages 25-49.
 Other common types of cancer in females include malignant melanoma and cervical cancer, both of which account for 9% of all cases of cancer in women in this age group.
 The NHSBSP invites women who are between the ages of 50 and 70 to a screening that is carried out every three years, although this has recently been extended to include women between the ages of 47 and 73.
 Women who are above this age may also attend the screenings but will not be invited; if you are younger, it becomes a much more difficult process.